-This report has been prepared for the City of Aurora General Employees' Retirement Plan as of January 1, 2023 to:
+This report has been prepared for the City of Aurora General Employees' Retirement Plan as of January 1, 2025 to:

-- 1. Review the experience for the plan year ending December 31, 2022.
+- 1. Review the experience for the plan year ending December 31, 2024.
 "Experience" encompasses the performance of the plan's assets during the year and changes in plan participant demographics that impact liabilities. - 2.
 Determine the plan's funded ratio. - 3.
-Calculate the employer portion of the Actuarially Determined Contribution (ADC) for the plan year ending December 31, 2023 in accordance with the actuarial methods and funding policy as adopted by the Board of Trustees and outlined in City Code. - 4.
+Calculate a Reasonable Actuarially Determined Contribution (ADC) for the plan year ending December 31, 2025 and project the adequacy of the funding policy as set by City Code. - 4.
 Provide the basis for later financial reporting under Governmental Accounting Standards Board (GASB) Statements Nos.
 67 and 68.